th3w1zard1/Andastra/docs/bwm_aabb_child_index_comparison_analysis.md

 **Performance Consideration**:

 The user noted that O(n) performance is acceptable.
 The AABB tree generation is O(n log n), which is fine for typical walkmesh sizes (hundreds to thousands of faces).
 The tree is generated once when loading the walkmesh, not per-frame.

 ---

+## Room Link Methodologies: KOTORMax vs KotorBlender - Understanding the "Sadism" Comment

+### What Are Room Links?

+Before explaining the difference, we need to understand what "room links" are.
+In KotOR modules, rooms are separate 3D models connected by doorways.
+The walkmesh (BWM) for each room needs to know which edges connect to other rooms so characters can walk between them.
+These connections are called "room links" or "transitions."

+The game engine stores room links as per-edge transition indices in the BWM file.
+Each triangle has three edges, and each edge can optionally have a transition index pointing to another room.
+When a character tries to cross an edge with a transition, the engine teleports them to the linked room.

+### How KOTORMax Does It: Edge Selection

+KOTORMax uses a tool called the "Room Link Editor" (`kx_roomlinker.ms`).
+Here's how it works:

+1. **You select edges directly**: You enter edge selection mode in 3DS Max and click on the edges that connect rooms (like doorways).

+2. **Tool applies the link**: You pick a room number from a list and click "Apply."
+The tool automatically converts your edge selection into vertex color data stored in a special map channel (`kx_roomlinkChannel`).

+3. **Under the hood**: The tool stores this information as vertex colors.
+Each vertex gets a color based on which room it links to.
+The green channel stores the room number (value = 100 + room_number, so room 5 becomes green=105).

+4. **Export reads the colors**: When exporting, the `do_aabb` function reads these vertex colors and converts them back to the room link format in the ASCII WOK file.

+**Key advantage**: You work with edges visually - you see the edges, select them, and the tool handles the technical details.

+### How KotorBlender Does It: Direct Vertex Painting

+KotorBlender (created by seedhartha) uses a different approach based on the conversation context:

+1. **You paint vertex colors manually**: Instead of selecting edges, you manually paint colors onto vertices using Blender's vertex paint mode.

+2. **You must know the encoding**: You need to understand that the green color channel encodes room numbers.
+You paint vertices with specific colors: red=0, blue=0, green=(100 + room_number).

+3. **More manual work**: For every edge that connects rooms, you must:
+   - Switch to vertex paint mode
+   - Select the correct color (based on room number math)
+   - Carefully paint only the vertices that belong to connecting edges
+   - Make sure you don't paint the wrong vertices

+4. **Error-prone**: If you paint the wrong color or miss a vertex, the room link won't work.
+If you paint too many vertices, you create incorrect links.
+The system requires precise manual painting.

+**Key disadvantage**: You're doing low-level vertex color manipulation manually, which is tedious and error-prone.

+### Why DarthParametric Calls It "Sadistic"

+DarthParametric's comment ("For some reason - I can only assume sadism - seedhartha decided to use vertex painting to define room links") reflects frustration with this approach:

+1. **More work for the user**: Vertex painting every connecting edge manually is much more work than just selecting edges and clicking "Apply."

+2. **Harder to get right**: Selecting edges visually is intuitive - you can see the doorway edges clearly.
+Painting vertices requires careful attention to which vertices belong to which edges, and it's easy to make mistakes.

+3. **Less user-friendly**: Edge selection is a standard 3D modeling operation that most users understand.
+Vertex color painting for data encoding is an obscure technique that requires understanding the encoding scheme.

+4. **More tedious**: For a module with many rooms and connections, manually painting vertex colors for every doorway becomes extremely tedious.
+KOTORMax's edge selection approach is much faster.

+### The Technical Reality

+Both approaches ultimately store the same data (vertex colors in a map channel encoding room transitions), but:

+- **KOTORMax**: Hides the complexity - you select edges, tool handles the encoding
+- **KotorBlender**: Exposes the complexity - you must manually encode the data through vertex painting

+This is why experienced modders prefer KOTORMax for module creation - it's simply more practical and less error-prone.
+The "sadism" comment is hyperbole expressing frustration that KotorBlender chose the harder, more manual approach when a simpler solution (edge selection) existed.

+### Why This Matters for Indoor Map Builder

+The Indoor Map Builder (HolocronToolset) uses a different approach entirely - it builds modules programmatically without requiring manual vertex painting or edge selection.
+Instead, it uses proximity-based hook matching to automatically connect rooms.
+However, if users want to edit walkmesh data manually, understanding these different methodologies helps explain why some workflows are preferred over others.

+---